 390-0-02 – Special Topics: GIS Level 2 (Geographic Information Systems 2)

 This course offers digital representation and analysis of geospatial phenomena and provides foundations in methods and algorithms used in GIS analysis.
-The course is designed for students who wants to get a comprehensive understanding of GIS and advanced spatial analyses.
+The course is designed for students who want to get a comprehensive understanding of GIS and advanced spatial analyses.
 Each week we will focus on a specific topic and practice the skills in a mini-project.
-Course project will apply these skills in solving real-world problems based on students’ interest of topics.
+Course project will apply these skills in solving real-world problems based on students' interest of topics.

 390-0-03 – Special Topics: Environmental & Applied Geophysics

 Environmental and Applied Geophysics is the use of noninvasive techniques to map the geophysical properties of the Earth's shallow subsurface (<100m).
 Similar to an MRI or a CT scan of the human body, these techniques allow us to generate an image of the Earth's near surface.
 This course will cover geophysical methods used to address important environmental issues such as managing Earth's groundwater supplies, locating areas for safe disposal of anthropogenic waste products, ensuring safe building site location, exploring for resources, and identifying ancient archaeological sites, among others.
 The course will revolve around a field project using a variety of geophysical imaging techniques to address a local environmental issue.
 The geophysical data will be acquired by class participants over a MANDATORY FULL-DAY SATURDAY FIELD EXCURSION.
 The data will then by processed and analyzed by the class during four subsequent on-campus lab sections.